seanhess/functional-javascript/README.md

 Series of instructions to the computer to access & modify memory.

 ```
-// I understand (sort of) how every line translates into machine code!
+// I understand how every line of this works!
 var totalAge = 0
 for (var i = 0; i < users.length; i++) {
     totalAge += users[i].age